NeilMadden/salty-coffee/README.md

 String msg = box.decryptToString(bobKeys.getPrivate(), aliceKeys.getPublic());
 ```

 This uses X25519 key agreement, followed by XSalsa20-Poly1305.
-We use the X25519 implementation in Java 11, but provide
-our own implementations of XSalsa20 and Poly1305 (adapted from libsodium sources).

 Unlike most public key encryption schemes, NaCl's CryptoBox is *authenticated encryption*: if the message decrypts then
 it must have come from Alice.
 This avoids the need for nested signed-then-encrypted formats like in JWT.